Keen to take your helper with your fam on European holiday when travel bubbles are in place? Here’s our guide on how to get your helper a visa!

 Over the course of my research I read helpful posts by a few different Filipino travel bloggers (our helper is Filipina) who’d successfully secured visas from different Schengen countries.
 I found some really useful tips that weren’t readily obvious on the various embassy websites – more on these below!

-Where to get the visa
+Where to get the Schengen visa for your helper

 Once you’ve got a rough idea of your itinerary and know where you’ll be spending the most time, your first web stop should be the Singapore embassy of the country in question.
 It turns out most Schengen countries in Singapore actually outsource their visa processing duties to a company called VFS.
 It took me a decent amount of clicking around the Italian Embassy website to figure this out (Google answered the question a lot more quickly).
 In other cases, countries sometimes share the duties (for instance, you apply for a Portuguese visa through the German embassy).
 When in doubt, call the Embassy.